novalramdhani/novalramdhani/README.md

 ## Hello all. 👋

-Live in indonesia, a web developer, entered the programming world since 2019 I like reading comics, books, novels, articles, love listening music and also love anime.
+A web developer who lives in Indonesia, a technology enthusiast, eager to learn new things as well as a fan of the programming languages PHP, Javascript and Ruby, a lover of Laravel and Ruby On Rails back end framework and also likes reading books, novels, comics, love anime and music fans.

 - 🌱 I'm currently learning Laravel and Ruby On Rails
 - 🤓 Tech-loving and Linux enthusiast